HorizenOfficial/horizen-academy-v2/docs/cryptography/hash-functions.md

 - When you send the text file back to me, I could use the hash function again to create a second fingerprint.
 - If both fingerprints match, you have not changed anything about the file.
--If the fingerprints don't match, I know that you changed the text in some way.
+- If the fingerprints don't match, I know that you changed the text in some way.

 In a blockchain, we use hash functions to create a fingerprint of the transaction history.